 In addition to practicing in federal and state courts across the country, Sanjay has litigated arbitration proceedings, including post-closing working capital disputes.
 He also has extensive experience with regulatory and enforcement matters, including conducting internal investigations, and compliance with domestic and international data privacy and cybersecurity regulations.

 Sanjay has a demonstrated record of providing keen business advice and risk mitigation strategies to corporations and executives, including having served as counsel for a Fortune 500 company.
+In 2019, Sanjay was appointed by Governor Greg Abbott to serve statewide on the Texas Radiation Advisory Board.
 He also maintains an active pro bono practice and has successfully litigated constitutional violations, domestic violence proceedings, criminal expungements, and drafted asylum petitions.

 Defended an international investment banking company in breach of contract suit filed by hedge funds in connection with credit default swap agreements on a tranche of synthetic CDOs.